Syria bathed in blood by West for two years: Commentator

 The blood is on the hands of the Western governments and the proxy [Perisan] Gulf States that have been bathing Syria in blood for two years.

-Posted by Jim W. Dean on Feb 17 2014, With 0 Reads, Filed under Editor, World.
+Posted by Jim W. Dean, Managing Editor on February 17, 2014, With 991 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.